MerzDaniel/distributed-cloud-db/README.md

 A distributed key-value database for the master praktikum "Cloud Databases"

 ## Todo List
+- LRU cache value update does not work

 ## Optimizations
 - COMMUNICATION: Message ids for parallel GET requests